Best Tankless Water Heaters for RVs

 Propane Water Heaters

-This is regarded as the most common type.
-As the name suggests, these units use propane as a power source for heating water.
-They are considered to be faster than electric heaters.
-Furthermore, they are easier to maintain.
+These are the most common type of RV tankless water heaters.
+As the name suggests, they use propane as a power source for heating water.
+They're considered to be faster than electric heaters, and they're easier to maintain.

 Electric Water Heaters